 Extended valuation coverage offers the most protection in the event of loss or damage.
 This coverage starts with you giving an estimated value for what you think all of your items are worth.
 It is especially helpful if you have one or two extremely high-value items as part of your move.
 Many experts recommend this type of coverage for long-distance and interstate moves as well.

 With extended valuation coverage, there is generally a $500 deductible.
 When filing a claim the moving company will take the following steps to reimburse the client:

 - Repair the item

 - If irreparable, the moving company will attempt to replace the item with an identical or almost identical piece.

-- If this isn’t possible (or you as the client rejects that option), the moving company will offer a fair market price (taking depreciation into account) for what the item is worth.
+- If this isn’t possible (or you as the client reject that option), the moving company will offer a fair market price (taking depreciation into account) for what the item is worth.

 - This is only a basic guide to how valuation coverage works to protect your items during your move.
 Any reputable moving company will be happy to go into detail with you about what kinds of coverage they offer and how they work.

-If you’re moving items that are of extraordinarily high value consider third party moving insurance.
-This also Policies are available from companies like Relocation Insurance Group and Lakeland Insurance most notably.
+If you’re moving items that are of extraordinarily high value consider third-party moving insurance.
+Also, Policies are available from companies like Relocation Insurance Group and Lakeland Insurance most notably.

 If you’re ready to receive a free quote for your upcoming move, contact FlatRate Moving today by phone or by submitting your information online.
 Feel free to browse the rest of our helpful blog articles if you’d like to learn more.
 Thanks for reading!